arjun044/kerala_rescue/README.md

 # kerala_rescue
-Analyse the data of kerala flood
+Analyse the data of kerala floods 2018 using Python packages.